Aboriginal Child and Youth Mental Health

-The Chilliwack Youth Health Centre has two sites dedicated to wellness for youth and young adults ages 12-26 years.
+The Chilliwack Youth Health Centre has THREE sites dedicated to wellness for youth and young adults ages 12-26 years.
 You don’t need a referral, it’s free, confidential, and you can drop-in.
 Teams of service providers can address your medical and mental health needs.
 You can see them for anything from acne to sexual health to counselling for issues related to anxiety, depression, substance use, gender identity, family conflict, peer conflict, and school and life planning.

 Location: Neighbourhood Learning Centre (attached to Chilliwack Senior Secondary)